swaits/typst-collection/glossy/README.md

 (`usage counter > 0`) the 'short' form is printed.

 Not all occurrences of a term are counted towards its usage, this depends on the mode of the term.
+Furthermore, this can be manually controlled by modifiers.
-They are documented in the [reference tables](#reference-for-using-glossary-terms).
+Both are documented in the [reference tables](#reference-for-using-glossary-terms).

 This control over the usage counter is practical, for example, when you want to use a term in a heading or a caption.
 In that case, your term might end up in an `outline()` at the top of your document.
 Normally you don't want that to count as a term's first real use.
 Normally you want that to happen in the body of your document.
-So, by using the appropriate mode in such situations, you can not only specify exactly how you want your term to appear, but also control whether it counts as a "first use".
+So, by using the appropriate mode and modifiers in such situations, you can not only specify exactly how you want your term to appear, but also control whether it counts as a "first use".